scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The RPC messages are transported via {{Connect}}'s RPC protocol that carries messages over HTTP/3 (see {{RFC9114}})), which in turn uses QUIC/UDP ({{RFC9000}}) as a transport layer.
 Connect is backwardly compatible with {{gRPC}} which is supported but deprecated.

-{{app-b}} provides details about the establishment of the underlying QUIC connections through the data plane.

 ## Control Service Discovery

 The Control Plane RPC APIs rely on QUIC connections over UDP/SCION (see {{I-D.dekater-scion-dataplane}} which requires a connection to be initiated to identify the relevant peer (service resolution) and to select a path to it.
 Since the Control Service is itself the source of path segment information, the following bootstrapping processes apply: